-- 8.39 As mentioned in paragraph 8.32, one of the most effective ways of monitoring the activity of an investor is to compare it with that of the "typical investor".
-This may vary for different types of customer (eg. private individual compared to a corporate investor) and also for different types of fund (eg. money market fund compared to an equity fund). - 8.40 Other than in the case of regular savings/withdrawal schemes, the use of investment funds and products is by its nature ad hoc.
+- As mentioned in paragraph 8.28, one of the most effective ways of monitoring the activity of an investor is to compare it with that of the "typical investor".
+This may vary for different types of customer (e.g., private individual compared to a corporate investor) and also for different types of fund (e.g., money market fund compared to an equity fund). - 8.36 Other than in the case of regular savings/withdrawal schemes, the use of investment funds and products is by its nature ad hoc.
 Even with regular savings and withdrawal schemes, however, there is nothing unusual in ad hoc additional, or top-up, subscriptions.
-However, whilst there may be various legitimate reasons for redeeming an investment after a relatively short period of time, most retail investment is made for the medium to long-term.

-- 8.41 As such, firms in this sector will place some reliance upon the alertness and experience of its staff to spot unusual activity.
+However, whilst there may be various legitimate reasons for redeeming an investment after a relatively short period of time, most retail investment is made for the medium to long-term. - 8.37 As such, firms in this sector will place some reliance upon the alertness and experience of its staff to spot unusual activity.
 However, firms may also consider the implementation of basic exception reporting to identify, for example, short-term investment by individuals.
-Disposals so identified might be reviewed in the context of the original purchase (eg. is it within the charge-back period for a subscription by debit card?), against market conditions, or in the light of any specific information the firm has about the investor.
-The exercise of cancellation rights is relatively rare and should be considered in a similar way. - 8.42 Where the firm relies upon one-off transaction exemptions, the frequency of one-off transactions on an account might be deliberately calculated to avoid detection as linked transactions.
-Hence, firms' systems to identify such potential links should look beyond the perimeter of the three-month period referred to in paragraph 8.23(ii). - 8.43 Chains of transfers, as described in paragraph 8.38, are also something to which firms should be alert.
+Disposals so identified might be reviewed in the context of the original purchase (e.g., is it within the charge-back period for a subscription by debit card?) against market conditions, or in the light of any specific information the firm has about the investor.
+The exercise of cancellation rights is relatively rare and should be considered in a similar way. - 8.38 Transfers involving either a regulated firm (or a nominee company subsidiary) or arising from the distribution of assets from a trust or the estate of a deceased, give less cause for concern over a subsequent transfer of the holding by the recipient.
+However, the purchase of units by one individual and transfer to another, and then to a third, and so on, is unusual and may indicate that money or other consideration is changing hands in the background with the aim of avoiding verification of the identity of those in the middle of the chain.
+Firms should be alert to such activity and take appropriate steps to investigate the nature and purpose of any unusual patterns that emerge.